sbezner1/bezner-portfolio/CustomGoogleMap.md

 The proposed cumulative estimate comes to 6.5 hours at a rate of $100/hour, or $650 in total.

 ***Reflection:** Upon completion of this assignment, I realize it may have taken me upwards of 6.5 hours.
 I'm still learning Git commands, so I had to troubleshoot the GitHub markdown document several times.
-This is a good reminder that projects often require troubleshooting and this should be accounted for in labor cost estimates.*
+This is a good reminder that projects often require troubleshooting and this should be accounted for in time and cost estimates.*

 ### Color Palette and Map Previews
 <img src="Figure1ColorPalette.png" width="600" height="400">